JakubKocerha/milestonep1-my-arctic-life/readme.md

 #### Bugs
 1. A commonly known bug with very low resolution, ca <200px, causes the float of the content to the left and creates a gap on the right side of the screen.
 2. Homepage features on iPad Pro don't cover the whole height of the screen.
+3. Warning generated by validator while testing HTML code about structural heading outline referring to use of h3 both in the subheading of the main heading and in the main heading of the section left unchanged as it is the intent of the design and as it relates to two different features of the page.

 #### Debugging
 1. Use of _"pointer-events: none;"_ targeting _.nohover_ class